 Motorhome Microwave Recommendations

-Our top choice is the Daewoo QT1R Compact Manual Control 600W Microwave Oven.
+For some time our top choice was the Daewoo QT1R Compact Manual Control 600W Microwave Oven, but Daewoo are no longer manufacturing this and supply can be very sporadic.
+Very similar in all ways, apart from a small increase in the wattage and size is the Daewoo Manual Control 700w Microwave.
 With a host of features, this best-selling microwave performs brilliantly.
 It will take a standard size plate and has technology to improve consistency of cooking, which seems to work well.
-An added bonus is that this microwave will work with a 10amp hook up and very possibly 6amps depending on how many other people on the campsite are accessing power; if you’re cooking during the busiest time, just adjust the power setting
+This microwave will work with a 10amp hook up and possibly 6amps depending on how many other people on the campsite are accessing power; if you’re cooking during the busiest time, just adjust the power setting.

 - seven power levels